Personal data collected by us is processed in accordance with The Data Protection (Bailiwick of Guernsey) Law, 2017, the “Law”.

 “Restriction of processing” means the marking of stored personal data with the aim of limiting their processing in the future.

-“Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements.
+“Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that person's performance at work, health, personal preferences, interests, behaviour, location or movements.

 6. Filing System

 “Filing system” means any structured set of personal data which are accessible according to specific criteria, whether centralised, decentralised, or dispersed on a functional or geographical basis.